CBIIT/FrESCO-Framework-for-Exploring-Scalable-Computational-Oncology/new_README.md

-# NCI-DOE-Collab-Pilot3-SYNDATA
+# NCI-DOE-Collab-Pilot3-FrESCO-Framework-for-Exploring-Scalable-Computational-Oncology

 ## Description
-SYNDATA is a suite of statistical and machine learning methods to generate discrete/categorical synthetic data.
-SYNDATA is useful for data scientists and statisticians that need data to train their models but have limited access to real patient data due to HIPAA constraints.

-SYNDATA includes the following methods to generate synthetic data:
- * Mixture of Product of Multinomials (MPoM)
- * Independent Marginals
- * Categorical Latent Gaussian process (CLGP)
- * Multivariate Imputation by Chained Equations (MICE)

-For more details on the methods implemented and the metrics used to evaluate synthetic data generation methods, refer to this paper: [Generation and evaluation of synthetic patient data](https://bmcmedresmethodol.biomedcentral.com/articles/10.1186/s12874-020-00977-1).
+The National Cancer Institute (NCI) monitors population level cancer trends as part of its Surveillance, Epidemiology, and End Results (SEER) program.
+This program consists of state or regional level cancer registries which collect, analyze, and annotate cancer pathology reports.
+From these annotated pathology reports, each individual registry aggregates cancer phenotype information and summary statistics about cancer prevalence to facilitate population level monitoring of cancer incidence.
+Extracting cancer phenotype from these reports is a labor intensive task, requiring specialized knowledge about the reports and cancer.
+Automating this information extraction process from cancer pathology reports has the potential to  improve not only the quality of the data by extracting information in a consistent manner across registries, but to improve the quality of patient outcomes by reducing the time to assimilate new data and enabling time-sensitive applications such as precision medicine.
+Here we present FrESCO: Framework for Exploring Scalable Computational Oncology, a modular deep-learning natural language processing (NLP) library for extracting pathology information from clinical text documents.

 ## User Community
-Data scientists and statisticians interested in producing realistic synthetic clinical data.
+Researchers interested in producing realistic synthetic clinical data.

 ## Usability
 Users must provide their own input data of discrete/categorical variables only.
 SYNDATA includes scripts to prepare an example dataset.

-To utilize SYNDATA, users must have experience with Python and be familiar with the methods listed above to set the parameters appropriately.
+To utilize FrESCO, users must have experience with Python and be familiar with the methods listed above to set the parameters appropriately.

-A GPU-powered computer would allow faster execution of SYNDATA.
+A GPU-powered computer would allow faster execution of FrESCO.

 ## Uniqueness
-SYNDATA gives the user four methods to use for generating synthetic clinical data containing discrete/categorical variables only.

-In addition, SYNDATA provides performance metrics for assessing each method individually and/or comparing multiple methods at once.
-Some of these performance metrics are as follows:
- * Data utility metrics gauge to what extent the method captures and transfers the statistical properties of the real (private) data to the synthetic dataset (that is, support coverage, cross-classification).
- * Disclosure metrics measure how much of the real data may be revealed (directly or indirectly) by the synthetic data (that is, membership disclosure, attribute disclosure).
+FrESCO provides a modular artificial intelligence (AI) pipeline to take cancer pathology reports and make predictions about characteristics of the cancer.
+The individual modules making up the codebase allow for rapid prototyping of new model architectures, model profiling,and a compendium of the Modeling Outcomes using Surveillance data and Scalable Artificial Intelligence for Cancer ([MOSSAIC](https://datascience.cancer.gov/collaborations/nci-department-energy-collaborations/mossaic)) project to date.

 ## Components